CompuTec/computec-docs/docs/appengine/troubleshooting.md

     ![Company Id](./media/troubleshooting/gcid.png)

-## Features are Disabled after an AppEngine Upgrade
+## Features are Disabled after CompuTec AppEngine Upgrade

 Ensure all your companies are fully updated by clicking "Update Company" in the Administration Panel for each one.
 Features may remain unavailable until the update is completed.

     ![Update Company](./media/troubleshooting/update-company.png)

-## Appengine not Connecting to the Database
+## CompuTec AppEngine not Connecting to the Database

-AppEngine fails to connect to the SAP HANA database, and the following error is displayed:
+CompuTec AppEngine fails to connect to the SAP HANA database, and the following error is displayed:

 >**Error Message**: Could not load file or assembly 'Sap.Data.Hana.Core.v2.1, Version=2.7.26.0, Culture=neutral, PublicKeyToken=0326b8ea63db4bc4'.
 Could not find or load a specific file.
 (0x80131621).